nikkorn/win-grow/readme.md

 /** Make the second element fit the browser window. */ wingrow.toggle(secondElement);

-/** Revert an expanded element is there is one. */ wingrow.close();
+/** Revert an expanded element if there is one. */ wingrow.close();
 ```